-Please refer to the section on Creating User Data Types with IDL in the RTI Connext DDS Core Libraries User's Manual for more information (available here if you have Internet access).
+Please refer to Creating User Data Types with IDL in the Core Libraries User's Manual (if you have Internet access) for more information.

 Note: Not all features in RTI Code Generator are supported when generating code for Connext Micro, see Unsupported Features of rtiddsgen with Connext Micro.